 Underground mining: It is also known as deep mining.
 It is done when the coal was buried several hundred feet below the surface.
 Some underground mines are 1000 feet deep also.
 To remove coal from these mines, miners ride the elevators down deep mine shafts where they run machines that dig out the coal.

 Let us see developments that took place in coal mining.

 Several developments took place in coal mining over recent years, from the early days of men tunnelling, digging and manually extracting the coal on carts, to large open cut and longwall mines.
 Mining use draglines, trucks, conveyors, hydraulic jacks and shearers.

 In the 18th century industrial revolution began in Britain and later spread to continental Europe and North-America.
 International trade expanded rapidly when coal-fed steam engines were built for the railways and steamships.
 Until the late 19th century, the coal was mined underground using a pick and shovel and children were often employed underground in dangerous conditions.
 In 1880s coal cutting machines were introduced.
 And in 1912, surface mining was conducted with steam shovels designed for coal mining.

-Mainly miners spend their days tunnelling, digging and extracting coal from the mines.
-We know that more than half of the India's commercial energy needs are fulfilled by coal.
+Mainly miners spend their day's tunnelling, digging and extracting coal from the mines.
+We know that nearly more than half of India's commercial energy needs are fulfilled by coal.
 It is the main fuel for generating power, making steel and cement.

-But we can't ignore the fact that mining is also a major factor in environment pollution, emitting smoke and gases that affect environment.
-Several miners while working faces diseases like lung disease which is caused due to the inhalation of coal dust whole day.
+But we can't ignore the fact that mining is also a major factor in environmental pollution, emitting smoke and gases that affect the environment.
+Several miners while working faces diseases like lung disease which is caused due to the inhalation of coal dust the whole day.